 It’s difficult to accurately estimate total costs upfront.
 There are many unknown factors and analysis opportunities to consider before evidence collection and preliminary analysis.
 Carney Forensics strives to provide the best service in the most cost-effective manner.
 From the initial call through final reports or courtroom testimony, our experts work closely with each client to ensure they have the information they need to make good decisions and prioritize analysis opportunities and weigh costs against benefits throughout the investigation or matter.

-Digital evidence has been critical to our clients’ cases including operating system and app artifacts which establish or support claims of theft of intellectual property, document forgery, evidence spoliation, text message deletion, and existence of an alternate perpetrator.
+Computer evidence has been critical to our clients’ cases including operating system and application artifacts which support claims of theft of intellectual property and document forgery.
+We also collect and produce email, Internet browser, multimedia, and database evidence from computers.
 For more specific examples of digital evidence, please see the Carney Forensics case studies.

 What do you charge for storage of evidence?